Skip to content

 Note

-This feature entry is only visible to members with management permissions.
+This feature entry is only visible to members with administrative permissions.

-• Search fields.
-If there is no exact match in the query results, you can directly create and add it to the "Filter Fields".
+If there are many fields, you can directly search for a field.
+If the query result has no exact matching value, you can directly create and add it to the "Filter Fields".

 Note